graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Default values must be compatible with the types of variables.
-Types much match or they must be coercible to the type.
+Types must match or they must be coercible to the type.

 Non-matching types fail, such as in the following example: